 - Technology

 - Expressing identity

-- · My house
+- My house

 - Pets

 Students are required to participate in three 70-minute online lessons per week.
-In addition to the online lessons, students are required to complete tasks on the Education Perfect learning program and complete homework tasks as required by the Chinese teacher.
+In addition to the online lessons, students are required to complete tasks on OneNote, the Education Perfect learning program and homework as set by the Chinese teacher.